iusrepo/ius.io/docs/LifeCycle.md

 ## Distibution Life Cycle

-IUS only supports the current base release for RHEL and CentOS.
-Older point releases and other distributions based on Red Hat may work, but with limited resource we focus efforts on our supported OSes.
+IUS only supports the current base release for Red Hat Enterprise Linux and CentOS.
+Older point releases and other distributions based on RHEL may work, but with limited resource we focus efforts on our supported OSes.

 ## Package Life Cycle
 IUS packages work differently from Red Hat/CentOS packages when it comes